JupiterOne-Archives/docs/knowledgeBase/asset-management/asset-inventory-filters.md

 You can also filter your assets by property by clicking the double arrows at the bottom of the pane.
 Drop down the options for each property to set it.
-If you select more than one value for the same property are always, the filtering algorithm uses OR.
+If you select more than one value for the same property, the filtering algorithm uses OR.

 ![](../assets/assets-filter-property.png)